levrules/mod-token-item/README.md

 3. Change the settings in the config if necessary.
 4. Restart the server to apply the changes.

+&#9888; In the file [spell_dbc](https://github.com/levrules/mod-token-item/blob/67e9b15d7dcc672f332bf1e037878ed64f9eb56b/data/sql/world/token_item.sql#L12) added as a custom but will not work.
+In order for it to work as it should, you will need to make edits in the client part of spell.dbc and also on the server

 &#9888; The module has changes in the `acore_string` tables where the identifiers `35411, 35412, 35413, 35414, 35415, 35416, 35417` will be changed, if these identifiers are used, it is recommended to change them in the `token_item.h` file and also in the `token_item.sql` file.

 ---